Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Science/BIOL 102 Exam I Study Guide.md

 -   nucleic acids - mono: nucleotide poly: DNA,RNA, nucleic acids

 -   Know the difference between saturated (solid) and unsaturated fatty acids (oil).
 Which is solid at room temperature and which is liquid?
-Be able to determine if an unsaturated fatty acid is *cis-* or *trans-*.
+Be able to determine if an unsaturated fatty acid is *cis-* or *[[transgender|trans]]-*.
 I will likely give you a picture of a fatty acid and ask you to tell me what it is.

 -   Explain the relationship between structure and function in proteins.
 How does a small change in structure affect the function of a protein?